MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 ## When to use asynchronous vs synchronous checks

-Lets look at some example use cases and what are the recommended type of checks to use.
+Let's look at some example use cases and what are the recommended type of checks to use.

 ### External information must be correct
 Say you have a Service Connection to a production resource, and you wish to ensure that access to it's permitted only if the information in a ServiceNow ticket is correct.
 In this case, the flow would be as follows: